tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 Complete source code is available in [SecureWrite example](examples/SecureWrite/SecureWrite.ino).

 ## Writing in Batches
 InfluxDB client for Arduino can also write data in batches.
 A batch is simply a set of points that will be sent at once.
-To create a batch, the client will keep all points until the number of points reaches the batch size and then it will write all points at once to the InfluDB server.
+To create a batch, the client will keep all points until the number of points reaches the batch size and then it will write all points at once to the InfluxDB server.
 This is often more efficient than writing each point separately.

 ### Timestamp
 If using batch writes, the timestamp should be employed.
 Timestamp specifies the time when data was gathered and it is used in the form of a number of seconds (milliseconds, etc) from epoch (1.1.1970) UTC.
 If points have no timestamp assigned, InfluxDB assigns a timestamp at the time of writing, which could happen much later than the data has been obtained, because the final batch write will happen when the batch is full (or when [flush buffer](#buffer-handling-and-retrying) is forced).

-InfuxDB allows sending timestamps in various precisions - nanoseconds, microseconds, milliseconds or seconds.
+InfluxDB allows sending timestamps in various precisions - nanoseconds, microseconds, milliseconds or seconds.
 The milliseconds precision is usually enough for using on Arduino.
-The maximum avavailable precision is microseconds.
+The maximum available precision is microseconds.
 Setting the timestamp to nanoseconds will just add zeroes for microseconds fraction and will not improve timestamp accuracy.

 The client has to be configured with a time precision.
 The default settings is to not use the timestamp, which means that the server will assign a timestamp when the data is written to the database.
 The `setWriteOptions` functions allows setting custom `WriteOptions` params and one of them is __write precision__:
 ``` cpp